 What is Manuals Directory Search?

-Manuals Directory Search is a potentially unwanted application (PUA), a browser hijacker which is designed to promote the search.manualsdirectory-api.org address/fake search engine by modifying browser's settings.
-It is categorized as PUA because users often download and install browser hijackers unknowingly, unintentionally.
-It is worthwhile to mention that apps of this type often are designed not only to promote fake search engines but also to collect information related to user's browsing habits/activities.
+Manuals Directory Search is a potentially unwanted application (PUA), a browser hijacker that promotes the search.manualsdirectory-api.org fake search engine by modifying browser settings.
+It is categorized as a PUA, since people often download and install this type of browser hijacker inadvertently.

 |Name||Manuals Directory Search|